 Most businesses are made up of employees hired through a lens of unconscious bias — for better or worse.
 So how can you break the trend of bias-based hiring and ensure you hire the best candidate for your job openings?

-Recognize a few of the most common unconscious biases
+Recognize some of the most common unconscious biases in hiring

 Education bias: “He went to an Ivy League school.
 He must be smart.”